cmwoods/git-tfs/doc/commands/init.md

           --template=VALUE       Passed to git-init
           --shared[=VALUE]       Passed to git-init
           --autocrlf=VALUE       Normalize line endings (default: false)
-          --gitattributes=VALUE  Path to the .gitattributes file to include --ignorecase=VALUE     Ignore case in file paths (default: system default)
+          --ignorecase=VALUE     Ignore case in file paths (default: system default)
           --bare                 clone the TFS repository in a bare git repository --workspace=VALUE      set tfs workspace to a specific folder (a shorter path is better!)
+          --gitattributes=VALUE  Path to the .gitattributes file to include.
+Only limited support for gitattributes implemented, see documentation.
           --ignore-regex=VALUE   a regex of files to ignore --no-metadata          leave out the 'git-tfs-id:' tag in commit messages